bobbl/rudolv/README.md

 Libero can be found [here](https://bobbl.github.io/fpga/microsemi/2019/09/23/install-libero.html).

-To build the software, a RISC-V assembler and a C compiler for RV32IM is required.
-Install the GNU toolchain with
+To build the software, a RISC-V assembler and a C compiler with libgcc for RV32IM is required.
+Install the GNU toolchain to `$DESTDIR` with

     git clone --recursive https://github.com/riscv/riscv-gnu-toolchain
+    cd riscv-gnu-toolchain
+    mkdir build
+    cd build
-    ./configure --prefix=/opt/riscv32im --with-arch=rv32im
+    ../configure --prefix=$DESTDIR --with-arch=rv32im
     make

 By default, the build scripts of RudolV expect that the external toolchains